Professor of Biology

 Specific Goal: To study the effects of natural and human-causes stresses on tree growth and mortality.
 Most recently, to study how variation in climate variables influences growth of trees and whether there are patterns of similar responses among tree species that share anatomical, ecological, and taxonomic characteristics.

-A wood core sample taken from the increment borer.
+Figure 2: Sample of the wood core taken from increment borer.

 LeBlanc, D.C. and D.W.
 Stahle.
 2015.
 Radial growth responses of four oak species to climate in eastern and central North America.
 Canadian Journal of Forest Research 45: 793-804.